slsu0424/COVID19-Drug-Therapies/README.md

     - **Admin Password** for the Synapse Dedicated SQL Pool being deployed.
     - **Prefix ID** to preface the resources with a unique name you can later reference.

-2. Clone or download this repository and navigate to the project's root directory.
+2. Clone or download the repository and navigate to the project's root directory.

-    Option 1: In Windows Terminal, clone this GitHub repo:
+    Option 1: In Windows Terminal, clone the GitHub repo:

       ```bash
       git clone https://github.com/slsu0424/COVID19-Drug-Therapies.git
       ```

-    Option 2: Navigate towards the top right side of this screen, and expand the **Code** button menu:
+    Option 2: Navigate towards the top right of this screen, and expand the **Code** button menu:

       ![GitHub_Button](./images/githubdownload.png)